Iceland 5-Day Road Trip

 Blue Lagoon Booking

-I will admit I found this a very expensive experience but an experience nonetheless, and one I would not be without.
-We had received gift cards for father’s and mother's day for the Blue Lagoon from our kids so the sting was not as bad.
+I will admit I found this a very expensive experience, but it was an experience nonetheless, and one I would not be without.
+Our kids had given us gift cards for Father’s and Mother’s Day to the Blue Lagoon, so the sting was not as bad.

-Our booking was made well in advance and we booked the premium tour which included admission, face masks, towels, slippers, bathrobes as well as a drink in the pool, and a dinner reservation.
+Our booking was made well in advance, and we booked the premium tour, which included admission, face masks, towels, slippers, bathrobes, a drink in the pool, and a dinner reservation.

-Make sure to check the schedule and book well in advance for the most flexibility for options and availability.
+Make sure you check the schedule and book well in advance for the most flexibility for options and availability.

 Smiles and face masks at The Blue Lagoon